 Problem Statement

-It is unknown whether there is shared capacity of empathetic response between these two different racial groups.
-[Multiculturalism, diversity training, cultural competency, and cultural empathy ALL fail at racial reconciliation because it does not include repair of racists damage.
+The problem is whether there is shared capacity of empathetic response between these two different racial groupsse two different racial groups because they have shared capacity of an empathetic response.
+[Multiculturalism, diversity training, cultural competency, and cultural empathy ALL fail at racial reconciliation because it does not include repair of racist damage.

 Thesis Statement